OSU-BMBL/marsgt/README.md

 1. **Recommended Step:** Create a new environment, you should use python 3.8.0.

     ```bash
-    conda create --name marsgt python=3.8.0
+    conda create --name marsgt python=3.8
     conda activate marsgt
     ```

-2. **Necessary Step:** You can directly install MarsGT using the pip command:

-    ```bash
-    pip install --upgrade MarsGT
-    ```

-3. **Necessary Step:** You need to install either the CPU or GPU version of PyTorch as per your preference:
+2. **Necessary Step:** You need to install either the CPU or GPU version of PyTorch as per your preference:

     - **CPU Version**
         - For Linux system (torch-1.12.0+ torch_cluster-1.6.0+ torch_scatter-2.0.9+ torch_sparse-0.6.14):